Version2Software/cdk-examples/README.md

 # cdk-examples
 The projects below are Java examples that use the AWS CDK (Cloud Development Kit).
 All examples are based on JDK 11.
-The CDK will build the Cloud Formation infrastructure using Java constructs.
+The CDK builds the Cloud Formation infrastructure using Java constructs.
 Some of the examples use curl to invoke the API.
 Other examples use Spring Boot and Thymeleaf to build a simple browser UI.

  Developed and tested with: